Praveenskg/Resource/Oh my Zsh/README.md

 6. **History Sharing** - History is shared between all terminal sessions
 7. **Space Prefix** - Start commands with space to hide them from history
 8. **Performance** - Prompt functions are optimized for fast rendering
-9. **Graceful Degradation** - Configuration works even if some tools (eza, VS Code, Docker) aren't installed
-10. **Cross-Platform** - Works on Linux, macOS, and WSL with automatic tool detection

 ---